VISIT OUR ART STORE ▶

 • Cold-pressed or rough-textured paper – Enhances bloom effects.

-Smooth paper dries too fast and won’t allow blooms to form properly, so avoid hot-pressed paper for this technique.
+Smooth paper dries too fast and won’t allow blooms to form properly, so hot-pressed paper should be avoided for this technique.

 Choose the right paper.